celo-org/celo-monorepo/packages/phone-number-privacy/signer/azure-templates/README.md

 ```

 To enable connection from the container instance, the default Connection Security settings of the database need to be changed to "Allow access to Azure services".
-TODO find a way to do this via the Azure CLI.
-Use the portal for now.
+_TODO find a way to do this via the Azure CLI.
+Use the portal for now._

 You'll also need to run the db migrations, either via a special docker command or by temporarily whitelisting your dev box (see parent [Readme](../README.md))

 ## Deploy the container instance and give it keyvault perms

-Fill in the params in `container-parameters.json` and then run the following:
+Fill in the `TODO` placeholder params in `container-parameters.json` and then run the following:

 ```bash
 CONTAINER_NAME={YOUR_CONTAINER_NAME}

 KEYVAULT_NAME={YOUR_VAULT_NAME}

 az deployment group create \
   --resource-group $RESOURCE_GROUP \
   --template-file container-template.json \